Ariane de Gennaro

 LANDON BISHOP

 Landon Bishop covers Accessibility at Yale.
-He is a freshman in Benjamin Franklin College majoring in Ethics, Politics, and Economics.
+From Louisiana, he is a sophomore in Benjamin Franklin College majoring in Urban Studies and Ethics, Politics, and Economics.